Stochastic noise can be helpful for variational quantum algorithms

 \subsection{Acknowledgments}

-J.~L.~is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
-F.~W., A.~A.~M.~and J.~E.~thank the BMBF (Hybrid, MuniQC-Atoms, DAQC), the BMWK (EniQmA, PlanQK), the MATH+ Cluster of Excellence, the Einstein Foundation (Einstein Unit on Quantum Devices), the QuantERA (HQCC), the Munich Quantum Valley (K8), and the DFG (CRC 183) for support.
-LJ acknowledges support from the ARO (W911NF-18-1-0020, W911NF-18-1-0212), ARO MURI (W911NF-16-1-0349), AFOSR MURI (FA9550-19-1-0399, FA9550-21-1-0209), DoE Q-NEXT, NSF (EFMA-1640959, OMA-1936118, EEC-1941583), NTT Research, and the Packard Foundation (2013-39273).
+J.~L.~is supported in part by the International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
+J.~L. and X.~J are supported in part by the University of Pittsburgh, School of Computing and Information, Department of Computer Science, Pitt Cyber, PQI Community Collaboration Awards, and by NASA under award number 80NSSC25M7057.
+F.~W., A.~A.~M.~and J.~E.~thank the ERC (DebuQC), the BMBF (Hybrid, MuniQC-Atoms, DAQC), the BMWK (EniQmA, PlanQK), the MATH+ Cluster of Excellence, the Quantum Flagship (Millenion, PasQuans2), the Einstein Foundation (Einstein Unit on Quantum Devices), Berlin Quantum, the QuantERA (HQCC), the Munich Quantum Valley (K8), the DFG (CRC 183), and the European Research Council (DebuQC) for support.
+L.~J.~acknowledges support from the ARO (W911NF-18-1-0020, W911NF-18-1-0212), ARO MURI (W911NF-16-1-0349), AFOSR MURI (FA9550-19-1-0399, FA9550-21-1-0209), DoE Q-NEXT, NSF (EFMA-1640959, OMA-1936118, EEC-1941583), NTT Research, and the Packard Foundation (2013-39273).
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.